-Running an import business means wearing many hats, but “regulatory expert” doesn’t have to be one of them.
-The requirements of the Foreign Supplier Verification Program (FSVP) are demanding, and a single misstep can lead to detained shipments and costly fines.
+You can DIY many parts of your import business, but FDA compliance shouldn’t be one of them.
+The Foreign Supplier Verification Program (FSVP) is demanding, and a single misstep can lead to detained shipments and costly fines.
 Hiring an FSVP consultant is a strategic move to protect your operations.
-Think of them not as an expense, but as a dedicated compliance partner who works to understand your specific products and supply chain.
+Think of them not as an expense, but as a dedicated compliance partner who understands your specific products and supply chain.
 They build a tailored program that stands up to scrutiny, giving you the peace of mind to focus on what you do best—building your brand.

 Key Takeaways